LangStream/documentation/configuration-resources/data-storage/opensearch.md

 ```

-All the indexes are performed using the Bulk operation.
+All indexing is performed using the Bulk operation.
 You can customize the [bulk parameters](https://opensearch.org/docs/latest/api-reference/document-apis/bulk/#url-parameters) with the `bulk-parameters` property.

 The request will be flushed depending on `flush-interval` and `batch-size` parameters.